 Direct knowledge is that believed out of good, explicable reasons of observation or inferencing by the maintainers themselves.

 Indirect knowledge is that that the maintainer adopts or refers to from other sources.
 In that case, the formal knowledge of the maintainer is restricted to the information as a formal expression and its provenance.
-The maintainer may or may not belief this information.
+The maintainer may or may not believe this information.
 Therefore, the knowledge base should contain the adequate propositions about its provenance (believed by the maintainer).
 The maintainer may express doubts about the correctness of this information, if indicated.
+I agree Martin, but there is a little contradiction here: if knowledge is justified belief, then also indirect knowledge must be believed by the maintainer, otherwise it’s not knowledge.
+One possible solution is to say that the KB contains knowledge (justified belief of the maintainer for which no provenance is required) and some other statements that the maintainer needs to record for some reason but has no justification for believing.
+For this latter kind of statements provenance information is necessary.

 It should be possible to communicate with the maintainer and discuss justifications and possible corrections of errors.

 Ideally, the source of indirect knowledge should contain further provenance statements about indirect knowledge its author has used.
 The ideal would be, to link all those provenance statements together until they direct us to all direct knowledge used.
 This is, of course, impossible, but nevertheless we have the means to document, increase and link our provenance knowledge to larger and larger chains, which will be extremely useful for validating and improving our overall knowledge.
+I do not see why it should not be possible to link statements together marking some of those as “believed by X”

 The maintainer of a knowledge base may decide to document provenance of provenance, if there is no reliable digital resource to link to next statement in the provenance chain, or if a local copy of parts of the provenance chain appears to be useful.
+There has to be a limit to this regression of provenance.
+And I believe the limit is when you reach someone’s beliefs.
+These statements do not have any provenance, they can be considered as the primitives of knowledge (for some agent).